 At Level 4 (first year of full-time study) you will take six 20-credit modules, introducing a range of fundamental themes and approaches within the study of politics and history.
 All modules at this level incorporate key subject skills, as well as establishing foundations for optional paths which you can follow or construct at subsequent levels.
-There are three compulsory skills-based modules: Introducing Politics, which explores different conceptions of what is understood by 'politics' and 'the political' and takes you through key academic skills; Researching and Presenting the Past provides with practical grounding in historical skills and introduced to different varieties of history and the ways in which academic history interacts with the wider social and cultural community; Politics and ...: An Interdisciplinary View aims to broaden your analytical perspective on social and political issues.
-This will involve teaching from staff across the School, utilising their wide-ranging expertise to enhance the learning experience.
+There are two compulsory skills-based modules: Introducing Politics, which explores different conceptions of what is understood by 'politics' and 'the political' and takes you through key academic skills; Researching and Presenting the Past provides with practical grounding in historical skills and introduced to different varieties of history and the ways in which academic history interacts with the wider social and cultural community.
 You will also have the option to choose from a range of modules covering British and international politics and history in the modern period.